Techtonica/curriculum/react-js/styling-react.md

 ### Objectives

-- Styling in JS Framework.
+- Styling in React JSX.
-- Inline styling and using external Stylesheet.
+- Inline styling and using external stylesheet.
 - Bootstrap in React.

 ### Specific Things To Learn